-When NYU Abu Dhabi senior Mai Awamleh first started her social science research experience with NYU’s Global TIES for Children international research center, she never imagined becoming so immersed and effected by the field of international comparative education.
+When NYU Abu Dhabi senior Mai Awamleh first started her social science research experience with NYU’s Global TIES for Children international research center, she never imagined becoming so immersed and affected by the field of international comparative education.

 “I got to express my passion and develop my senior Capstone project following my work with Global TIES.
 If it were not for that, I would not have known to pursue my studies in this field and how much I can contribute to it," she says.